Target Usage: To make use of multiple timelines of work in a local repository.

 - Remove conflict markers (e.g.,

-If there are multiple conflicts (in multiple files, or in different locations within the same file), resolve them in a similar fashion.
+If there are multiple conflicts (in multiple files or different locations within the same file), resolve them the same way.

 4 Stage the changes.